-Pakistani fighter jets have resumed air raids in the country's North Waziristan region, a day after the army announced the start of a major military operation to flush fighters out of the region bordering Afghanistan.
+Pakistani jets have resumed air raids in Pakistan’s North Waziristan region, a day after the army announced the start of a major military operation to flush fighters out of the volatile region bordering Afghanistan.

-Security officials said the jets bombed two government schools west of Miranshah, the main town of North Waziristan, early on Monday, killing at least 12 fighters who were sheltering in them.
+Security officials said the jets bombed two government schools in the west of Miranshah, the main town in North Waziristan, early on Monday, killing at least 15 fighters who were sheltering in them.

 Military officials told AP news agency that some of the fighters killed were foreigners.

-Pakistani jets carried out raids in the same region on Sunday, with the military saying 105 people, mostly Uzbek fighters, in eight hideouts were believed to have been killed.
+Pakistani jets carried out raids in the same northwestern region on Sunday, with the military saying 105 people, mostly Uzbek fighters in eight hideouts were believed killed.

-Al Jazeera cannot independently confirm the military's accounts of the casualties.
+Al Jazeera cannot independently confirm the military’s account of casualties.